The Ultimate Guide To Healing With Reiki Symbols

 An excellent symbol for setting goals, Iava teaches us that we are responsible for creating our own reality.

+We control our past and future and are responsible for our emotions.
+It helps us to encourage a deeper connection with nature.
 It also keeps our ego in check and helps us to keep to our chosen path.

 Shanti